Scanning multiple sites?Try Bulk Scanner →

 Best PostHog Alternatives 2026

-PostHog is powerful but requires engineering resources to self-host and maintain.
+PostHog is gaining ground in our scan data among product-led SaaS teams — we see it increasingly on startups that want analytics and session recording in one open-source tool.
+But it requires engineering resources to self-host and maintain.
 The good news: Mixpanel offers 20M events per month free — one of the most generous free tiers in product analytics.
 We compare all the top PostHog alternatives for teams seeking hosted-only, privacy-first, or enterprise-grade product analytics.

 🆓 Free Pick: PostHog is open source and free to self-host — giving you full product analytics, session recording, feature flags, and A/B testing with complete data ownership.
 Its cloud plan also includes 1M events/month free.